Motorhome Hire Questions

 - Can we view a motorhome before we hire?

 Yes, however this is strictly by appointment only, as often all our motorhomes are out on hire.

 - Do I have to stop at campsites?

-(Covid update) At this time, due to the irresponsible actions of a minority of wild campers, there some ill feeling in the area to anyone wild camping.
+(Covid update) At this time, due to the irresponsible actions of a minority of wild campers, there some ill feeling in the area to anyone off grid camping, sometimes called wild camping.

 For this reason, we are currently strongly recommending using campsites every night.

 Typically campsites are around £25 - £35 per night and £3 for electric hook up.

 Staying at Beauly Holiday Park is £15per night for our motorhome hire customers.